arcticlimer/blog/notes/Development/fixing_manually_deleted_docker_volume.md

 **docker v20.10.21** and **docker-compose v2.14.0**, adding this flag to `docker compose up` does nothing, the error still persists and no volume is recreated.

-The way that I've solved this is actually pretty stupid, but it works
+The way that I've solved this is actually pretty stupid, but it works:
-flawlessly:

 ```bash
 sudo mkdir -p /var/lib/docker/volumes/db-data/_data